 I loved her unlikely relationship with Cam, it was super sweet to see him open up to someone, and for them both to have someone who is on their level for support.
 I also liked that her whilst her moving to St Aidan is about having some rest time, she is also there to support her Aunty Jo just as much as the other way around.
 Jo was a tonic, she really made me smile with her stubbornness and stripy pyjamas, I liked that both her and Edie were pushing each other and achieving things together.

-This book is full of characters that pull on your heart strings and a story that is emotional and inspirational.
-It will be hard not to fall in love with Edie Browne and St Aidan.
+This book is full of characters that pull on your heart strings and a story that is emotional but also fun and inspirational.
+It will be hard not to fall in love with Edie Browne and St Aidan, I know I have.